Valtonyc: Belgium refuses extradition of Spanish rapper | DW | 28.12.2021

 A court in Belgium on Tuesday rejected a request by Spanish authorities to extradite fugitive rapper Jose Miguel Arenas Beltran, also known as Valtonyc.

-He fled to Belgium in 2018 after being sentenced to three-and-a-half years in prison on charges of glorifying terror, insulting the king and making threats in his lyrics.
+He fled to Belgium in 2018 after being sentenced to three-and-a-half years in prison on charges of glorifying terror, insulting the Spanish monarchy and making threats in his lyrics.

 Beltran's lawyer Simon Bekaert welcomed the decision, calling it a "good day for music and freedom of expression."

+"There is no extradition for any of the three cases...
+It is over.
+The court has said: the things for which he has been condemned in Spain are not crimes in Belgium," he told reporters after hearing the ruling.

-Beltran was sentenced for lyrics in songs published online in 2012 and 2013.
-At the time, he was a little-known rapper in Spain's Balearic Islands.
+Valtonyc was sentenced for lyrics in songs published online in 2012 and 2013.
+At the time, the Mallorcan was a little-known rapper in the Balearic Islands.
+Gradually he received popular support in Catalonia, especially within the separatist movement.

-The reference to the Basque Country was understood to be a welcome to violence by the Basque separatist group, ETA.
+The reference to the Basque Country was understood by Spanish authorities to be a welcome to violence by the Basque separatist group, ETA.

 At least 800 civilians and state officials have died in violent attacks carried out by the armed group across Spain.